Human rights commissioner calls for an end to police officer program in B.C. schools

 “The election of a new school board on Oct.
 15, 2022, and the demonstrable lack of community consensus surrounding the discontinuance of the program, offers the incoming board an opportunity to implement a reimagined (liaison) that addresses the needs and concerns of students and stakeholders,” it says.

-The ABC Vancouver party, which holds a majority on the school board, campaigned on a promise to bring back police liaisons.
+The ABC Vancouver party campaigned on a promise to bring back police liaisons.
+Four of the board’s nine members belong to ABC, while a fifth lost his endorsement from the party before winning as an Independent.

 This report by The Canadian Press was first published Nov.
 28, 2022.

-Note: Note to readers: This is a corrected story.
-A previous version said ABC has a majority on the Vancouver School Board.